Banks pay for past sins as US, Europe levy record fines

 RISING TIDE

-Britain has fined banks and other financial firms and individuals 472 million pounds this year, up 50 percent from 2012 and the third consecutive record year.
+Britain has fined banks and other financial firms and individuals 472 million pounds ($772 million) this year, up 50 percent from 2012 and the third consecutive record year.

 Almost three-quarters of the payments stemmed from investigations conducted with overseas regulators, mainly in the United States, who also imposed hefty penalties.